 You May Qualify for Legal Assistance

-This consultation includes a free phone call where you can get legal advice that applies to your specific situation.
+This consultation includes a free phone call to discuss your specific situation.
 You’re not obligated to do anything else, and deciding whether or not to move forward is entirely up to you.
 If a lawyer can’t get your disability claim approved, then you pay $0 in legal fees.
-And if you do win, you’ll only pay a small, one-time fee under federal law.
+And if you do win, you’ll only pay a small, one-time fee.

 Lori Polemenakos is Director of Consumer Content and SEO strategist for LeadingResponse, a legal marketing company.
 An award-winning journalist, writer and editor based in Dallas, Texas, she's produced articles for major brands such as Match.com, Yahoo!, MSN, AOL, Xfinity, Mail.com, and edited several published books.
 Since 2016, she's published hundreds of articles about Social Security disability, workers' compensation, veterans' benefits, personal injury, mass tort, auto accident claims, bankruptcy, employment law and other related legal issues.